Vivoo As A Central Wellness App

 In this sense Vivoo, and Vessel the other urinalysis home kit reviewed, can be compared to products like Noom, MyFitnessPal, and other nutrition assistance products.

-The started pack for Vivoo was selling for $25 for a pack of four test.
+The starter pack for Vivoo was selling for $25 for a pack of four test.
 Likely as a growth hacking promotion the kit also included a free fifth test that was packaged separately in a sleeve that suggested you share the extra test with a friend or family member.
 Still, for $5 a test Vivoo is less expensive than the Vessel tests reviewed previously.

 There is a lot of trust placed in a company that you plan to share daily health readings with.
 Is this secure?